MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 `pip install robotframework-mainframe3270`

+## Compatibility
+Mainframe3270 requires Python 3.
+It is tested with Python 3.7 and 3.10.0, but should support all versions in between these.

 ### Windows

 You need to install the [x3270 project](http://x3270.bgp.nu/index.html) and put the directory on your PATH.

 The default folder is "C:\Program Files\wc3270" and this needs to be in the PATH of the Environment Variables.